probonopd/linuxdeployqt/README.md

 - Can optionally GPG2-sign your AppImages (inside the file)
 - Works on Live ISOs
 - Can use the same AppImages when dual-booting multiple distributions
+- Can be listed in the [AppImageHub](https://appimage.github.io/) central directory of available AppImages

 [Here is an overview](https://github.com/probonopd/AppImageKit/wiki/AppImages) of projects that are already distributing upstream-provided, official AppImages.